Swift-CowBox/Swift-CowBox-Sample/.github/README.md

 }
 ```

-This is an instance method on our component, but suppose we thought of this as a stateless function.
+This is an instance property on our component, but suppose we thought of this as a stateless function.
 Here is an example of what that might look like:

 ```swift
 func SortedOrders(